Skip to content

 Experienced litigants often utilize EDR.

-Experienced litigants (like businesses) have been effectively utilizing EDR mediations to resolve disputes for decades.
-What has been less known is that EDR mediation is equally available to less experienced litigants, like those who find themselves in the courthouse once-in-a-lifetime.
+Experienced litigants (like businesses) have been effectively utilizing pre-litigation and early mediations to resolve disputes for decades.
+What has been less known is that early mediations are equally available to less experienced litigants, like those who find themselves in the courthouse once-in-a-lifetime.
 That news is spreading, however, and EDR is becoming a topic of growing interest among lawyers, and within bar associations and law schools across the country.

 In 2018, the American Bar Association (ABA) Section of Dispute Resolution created the Early Dispute Resolution Committee.
 Since 2022, Felicia has worked closely with the ABA EDR Committee.
 In 2023, while Felicia was Fellow to the Committee, she drafted a comprehensive report in support of a then-proposed ABA Resolution 500 urging greater informed and voluntary use of EDR.

-Felicia is currently serving as Co-Chair of the ABA EDR Committee and, on February 5, 2024, spoke in support of Resolution 500 during the ABA Mid-Year Meeting in Louisville, Kentucky at which the ABA House of Delegates unanimously adopted Resolution 500.
+From 2023-2025, Felicia served as Co-Chair of the ABA EDR Committee and, on February 5, 2024, spoke in support of Resolution 500 during the ABA Mid-Year Meeting in Louisville, Kentucky at which the ABA House of Delegates unanimously adopted Resolution 500.

 After more than 20 years as an advocate in complex commercial and civil litigation, and with fewer and fewer lawsuits being tried, Felicia has seen first-hand how valuable it can be for parties to meaningfully open lines of communication early in the lifecycle of a conflict.
 And, she frequently accepts speaking opportunities to discuss the value of EDR in building successful client relationships and law practices.